 This use of the term is synonymous with the use of the term learning disability in the United Kingdom and intellectual disability in Australia, Europe, Canada and elsewhere.

 Cognitive disability is also used synonymously in some jurisdictions.
-Developmental disabilities are usually classified as severe, profound, moderate or mild, as assessed by the individual’s need for supports, which may be lifelong
+Developmental disabilities are usually classified as severe, profound, moderate or mild, as assessed by the individual’s need for support, which may be lifelong

 Causes of developmental disabilities